binary-signal/vimeo-channel-downloader/README.md

 Oh man too many clicks and hassle why not sit back, relax and use this awseome Python3 script.
 It will download all videos in a vimeo channel, just give it a vimeourl nothing else.
-Plus it can resume from where it stopped when things get frisky wll i mean if something bad happens.
+Plus it can resume from where it stopped when things get frisky well i mean if something bad happens.